exercism/elm/concepts/let/about.md

 - For naming the results of intermediate expressions
 - Splitting an expression in to smaller bits if it is getting large

-You can do most things inside a `let` expression, including destructuring (more details on this in later exercises), however the following are not allowed:
+You can do most things inside a `let` expression, including destructuring, however the following are not allowed:

 - Custom Types
 - Type Alias'